-TEC, §21.050(b), states that the SBEC may not require more than 18 semester credit hours of education courses at the baccalaureate level for the granting of a teaching certificate.
+TEC, §21.050(b), states the SBEC may not require more than 18 semester credit hours of education courses at the baccalaureate level for the granting of a teaching certificate.

-TEC, §21.050(c), states that a person who receives a bachelor's degree required for a teaching certificate on the basis of higher education coursework completed while receiving an exemption from tuition and fees under the TEC, §54.363, may not be required to participate in any field experience or internship consisting of student teaching to receive a teaching certificate.
+TEC, §21.050(c), states a person who receives a bachelor's degree required for a teaching certificate on the basis of higher education coursework completed while receiving an exemption from tuition and fees under the TEC, §54.363, may not be required to participate in any field experience or internship consisting of student teaching to receive a teaching certificate.

-TEC, §21.051, provides a requirement that before a school may employ a certification candidate as a teacher of record, the candidate must have completed at least 15 hours of field-based experience in which the candidate was actively engaged at an approved school in instructional or educational activities under supervision.
+TEC, §21.051, as amended by SB 1839, 85th Texas Legislature, Regular Session, 2017, provides a requirement that before a school may employ a certification candidate as a teacher of record, the candidate must have completed at least 15 hours of field-based experience in which the candidate was actively engaged at an approved school in instructional or educational activities under supervision.

-TOC, §55.007, provides that verified military service, training, and education be credited toward licensing requirements.
+TOC, §55.007, provides verified military service, training, and education be credited toward licensing requirements.

-FUTURE ACTION EXPECTED: TEA staff anticipates bringing this item back for proposal in December after receiving input from the Board at the October meeting and collecting additional stakeholder feedback essential to the successful implementation of key legislation and the overall rulemaking process.
+FUTURE ACTION EXPECTED: TEA staff anticipates bringing this item back for proposal in February after receiving input from the Board at the December meeting and collecting additional stakeholder feedback.